KevinKra/Notes/electronics/raspberryPi/readme.md

 1. A `semiconductor` is a material that has specific electrical properties that enable it to serve as a foundation for computers and other electronic devices.
 A `semiconductor` is a material product **usually comprised of silicon**, which conducts electricity _more_ than an insulator, such as glass, but _less_ than a pure conductor, such as copper or aluminum.
 1. A `semiconductor's` conductivity and other properties can be altered with the introduction of impurities, **called doping**, to meet the specific needs of the electronic component in which it resides.
 1. A `transistor` is a type of a semiconductor device that can be used to both conduct and insulate electric current or voltage.
 A `transistor` basically acts as a switch and an amplifier. **In simple words, we can say that a `transistor` is a miniature device that is used to control or regulate the flow of electronic signals.**
-1. the space where a `p` and an `n` type semiconductor materials touch is the `p-n junction`?
+1. the space where a `p` and an `n` type semiconductor materials touch is the `p-n junction`.
-1. in a `p-type semiconductor`, the semiconductor material is "doped" so that there is space for electrons to move.
-When surrounded by `n-type semiconductor` material (which is "doped" to have too many electrons), photons from emitted light hit the semiconductor material and electrons move across the n-type to p-type to n-type which creates a flow of electrons.
-The majority charge carries in an `n-type semiconductor` are electrons (which are negative), thus moves from lower potential to higher potential.
 1. `insulators` consist of atoms with a stable outer atomic (valence) shell.
-By contrast, a `conductor's` protons (nucleus) have a loose, or weak bond, with the electrons in their outer valence shell.
-As consequence of this weak bond, electrons can translate across a circuit's conductive material from one atom to the next.
+By contrast, a `conductor's` protons have a loose, or weak bond, with the electrons in their outer valence shell.
+As consequence of this weak bond, electrons can translate across a conductive path and move from conductive atom to conductive atom.
 1. a `semiconductor` has properties of both a `conductor` and `insulator`.
 It typically serves as an insulator **until some outside force alters the behaviors of it's electrons** and it performs like an `conductor`.
 1. Typically, `low resistance` in the electrical testing industry is referring to any resistance values below 1 ohm. **The lower the resistance, the higher the current flow.**
 1. an `ohm` is a unit of electric resistance.
 The width of a wire, it's length, even it's material, helps determine it's resistance measured in `ohms`.
-1. resistance occurs as electrons travel down a circuit and collide with atoms in a given material.
-This frequency of collisions varies across materials and materials that have more collisions (like iron), generate more heat (and light when it reaches a certain temperature) than materials with less collisions (like copper).
+1. resistance occurs as electrons travel down a conductive path and collide with atoms in a given material.
+This frequency of collisions varies across materials, and materials that have more collisions (like iron), generate more heat (and light when it reaches a certain temperature) than materials with less collisions (like copper).
 1. a `resistor` is a passive two-terminal electrical component that implements electrical resistance as a circuit element.
 In electronic circuits, resistors are used to reduce current flow, adjust signal levels, to divide voltages, bias active elements, and terminate transmission lines, among other uses.
 1. voltage drop is the reduction in voltage as components along a closed circuit use it.
 1. to calculate `ohms`: `voltage / amps = ohms`